 Abstract

 Meta-analysis upweights studies reporting lower standard errors and hence more precision.
-But in empirical practice, notably in observational research, precision is not given to the researcher.
+But in observational settings common to much research on human behavior, precision is not given to the researcher.
 Precision must be estimated, and thus can be p-hacked to achieve statistical significance.
-Simulations show that a modest dose of spurious precision creates a formidable problem for inverse-variance weighting and bias-correction methods based on the funnel plot.
-Selection models fail to solve the problem, and the simple mean can dominate sophisticated estimators.
-Cures to publication bias become worse than the disease.
-We introduce an approach that surmounts spuriousness: the Meta-Analysis Instrumental Variable Estimator (MAIVE).
+Simulations and large-scale empirical applications show that spurious precision can invalidate inverse-variance weighting and bias-correction methods based on the funnel plot.
+Selection models fail to solve the problem, and common cures to publication bias can become worse than the disease.
+We introduce an approach (Meta-Analysis Instrumental Variable Estimator, MAIVE) that addresses spurious precision and limits the resulting bias in meta-analysis.